ufobat/p6-time-crontab/README.md

 The Handling of the Day of Week and Day of Month is quite delicate.
 In the case that the Day of Week field is set to any (*) you basically dont care for it.

-This is borrowd from the crontab 5 manpage
+This is borrowed from the crontab 5 manpage

      Note: The day of a command's execution can be specified by two fields — day of month, and day of week.
 If both fields are restricted (i.e., aren't *), the command  will  be run when either field matches the current time.
 For example,